Tumors and Cysts of the Mouth and Jaw

 If you believe that you have spotted a lump or growth, you should expect it to be:

 - Painless (although it’s possible for a burning sensation to develop in advanced stages)

 - A roughly edged crack in the tissue

 A premalignant tumor is when cell changes occur, resulting in a currently benign tumor, which can become cancerous if left untreated.
 There are two predominant kinds of premalignant lesions that develop:

 - Leukoplakia – A white area that cannot be scraped off without bleeding.
 These are rarely cancerous at the time of diagnosis and few develop into cancer within ten years

 - Erythroplakia – A raised, reddish, pinkish area.
 Unlike leukoplakia, erythroplakia will bleed if scraped and is more prone to becoming cancerous

 Dentists often discover these premalignant tumors during routine, oral cancer screenings and refer the patients to a specialist like Dr. Hamrah.

-If you live in the Washington, D.C. or Northern Virginia areas and require an oral cancer evaluation to determine if you have tumor growth in your mouth or jaw, please contact Dr. Hamrah today to schedule your personal consultation.
+If you live in Northern Virginia or the Greater Washington, D.C. area and require an oral cancer evaluation to determine if you have tumor growth in your mouth or jaw, please contact Dr. Hamrah today at Novasurgicare Phone Number 703-288-4495 to schedule your personal consultation.